ccdxc/sw/penctl/docs/rest/penctl_show_running-firmware.rst

 -----------------------------------------------------------------------------------------------
- Show Running Firmware from Naples.
+ Show Running Firmware from Distributed Service Card.
 (To be deprecated.
 Please use: penctl show firmware-version)
 -----------------------------------------------------------------------------------------------